-I’m sitting on the beach in Thailand right now, and I can see mango everywhere.
+I’m sitting on the beach in Thailand right now and can see mango everywhere.
 People snack on the tropical fruit here as a refreshment, breakfast, or dessert with sticky rice.

 But can the sweet mango be suitable for keto because of its carbohydrates?
 Find out here and more.